Valve manual¶

 However, in order to maximize the usage of available CPU power it is recommended to set it as the actual number of cores + 1.
 It is caused by the fact that Valve uses one thread for the main process and the more than one threads for processes of parallel calculations.
 When parallel calculations are executed the main thread waits for results.

-Valve can output some debug information.
-Use --debug to see all debug information on the screen or use --debug-file with some file name to dump all debug messages to the given file.
+with some file name to dump all debug messages to the given file.
 Beside debug messages, standard messages will be saved in the file as well.

-How does Valve work
+How does Valve work¶

-Application starts with parsing input options.
-If --help or --dump-template-config options are used, appropriate messages are printed on the screen and Valve quits with signal 0.
+options are used, appropriate messages are printed on the screen and Valve quits with signal 0

 Note